 It’s really incredible to work in a supportive and accepting environment, and everyone has been patient even if I was a bit slow at first.
 They’ve really made my transition here a pleasant one.

 Furthermore, I find it extremely stimulating and rewarding to work with professionals that are experts in their field and that encourage you to dig deeper and expand your horizons.
 For instance, let’s take George.
-He is the CEO of the company and an experienced, talented designer and the one that created almost all of the WordPress themes.
+He is the CEO of the company and an experienced, talented designer, and the one that created almost all of the WordPress themes.

 I work with him a lot, and he always gives me feedback and insights in graphic design in a very calm and friendly manner.
 And from experience, I know that not many people have that patience to take you through the ABCs of using certain tools, or to gently inform you of best practices.
-And, I’ve also had the chance to learn and integrate in my practices and day-to-day tasks, new design tools like Figma – an interface design application that runs in the browser.
+And, I’ve also had the chance to learn and integrate into my practices and day-to-day tasks, new design tools like Figma – an interface design application that runs in the browser.

 Dealing with challenging times